Ancestry.com: AncestryDNA

 AncestryDNA is a subsidiary of Ancestry LLC.
 AncestryDNA offers a direct-to-consumer genealogical DNA test.
 Consumers provide a sample of their DNA to the company for analysis.
-AncestryDNA then uses DNA sequences to infer family relationships with other Ancestry DNA users and to provide what it calls an "ethnicity estimate".
-This "ethnicity estimate" uses 700,000 markers which is only about .02% of all genetic markers that could be tested.
-Customers should not believe they are seeing all of their ethnic background, but taking multiple tests is useful when combined with using ancestry.com's genealogy web searches to find possible unexpected admixtures.
+AncestryDNA then uses DNA sequences to infer family relationships with other Ancestry DNA users, and to infer "ancestral regions" (previously "ethnicity estimates").
 Previously, Ancestry.com also offered paternal Y-chromosome DNA and maternal mitochondrial DNA tests, but those were discontinued in June 2014.
-The company describes the technical process of testing in a scientific white paper.
+The company describes the technical process of testing in a series of scientific white papers.
 In July 2020, the company claimed that their database contained 18 million completed DNA kits bought by customers.

 Ancestry DNA is commonly used for donor conceived persons to find their biological siblings and in some cases their sperm or egg donor.

 The testing itself is performed by Quest Diagnostics.

-For the people who activate the DNA test, Ancestry offers the possibility to participate into Human Diversity Project, a "scientific research project aimed at helping scientists better understand population history, human migration, and human health".
+AncestryDNA offers the option to participate in their Human Diversity Project, a "scientific research project aimed at helping scientists better understand population history, population movements, and human health".

-FindAGrave
+Members can also pay an additional fee to access DNA traits, which range from predicted physical traits to limited health data.

+Know Your Pet DNA

+Since 2023, Ancestry has also offered genetic testing for pets, which at the moment is limited to dogs.
+The test compares the DNA to more than 400 breeds.

+Find a Grave

 On September 30, 2013, Ancestry.com announced its acquisition of Find a Grave.
 Site editor Jim Tipton said of the purchase that Ancestry.com had "been linking and driving traffic to the site for several years.
 Burial information is a wonderful source for people researching their family history".
 Ancestry.com launched a mobile app in March 2014.

 Fold3

-Fold3 is an online database with military records, including stories, photos, and personal documents.
+Fold3 is a premium portal that specializes in military genealogy.
+Subscribers access an online database with military records, including stories, photos, and personal documents.
+It was rebranded as Forces War Records in the British & Commonwealth nations in April 2023.

+The website also features the Guion Miller Roll, an Eastern Cherokee tribal roll.